-The purpose of this policy is to establish and communicate Te Whare Wānanga o Wairaka | United Institute of Technology (Unitec)'s position on COVID-19 as it relates to the COVID-19 Protection Framework (CPF) and vaccination requirements.
-It also outlines how United will operationalise appropriate actions to ensure the ongoing safety and wellness of anyone coming onto United campuses during the pandemic.
+The purpose of this policy is to communicate Te Whare Wānanga o Wairaka | Unitec Institute of Technology (Unitec)'s position on COVID-19 as it relates to the COVID-19 Protection Framework (CPF).
+Information on the Nest supplements this policy and outlines how Unitec will operationalise appropriate actions to ensure the ongoing safety and wellness of anyone coming onto Unitec campuses during the pandemic.